This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} s = c^{(p)}\ln\left(\theta\right) + c''\tag{9.30}\label{eq:entropy_spec_id_gas} \end{align} \]

 You can also use $s$ as a state variable.
-It is valid
+Indeed, the following holds

 \[ \begin{align} \rho\md{s} = c^{(p)}\frac{\rho}{\theta}\md\theta = \frac{1}{T}\left(q_T^{(V)} - sTq_\rho^{(V)}\right). \end{align} \]

-Add the product of the entropy $s$ with the continuity equation
+Add the product of the entropy $s$ to the continuity equation

 \[ \begin{align} s\frac{\partial\rho}{\partial t} + s\mathbf{v}\cdot\nabla\rho + s\rho\nabla\cdot\mathbf{v} = sq_\rho^{(V)} \end{align} \]